-Figure 7: Change in the Home Real Cost of Education across Workers required to achieve the higher paying job more than offsets the wage gain so that the net welfare change is negative.
-Conversely, agent a=.2 suffers a substantial real wage loss yet enjoys a modest net welfare improvement due to his now lower cost of education.
+Figure 7: Change in the Home Real Cost of Education across Workers

+Figure 8 shows the net welfare change for Home's population.
+Combined with the effect on the real wage, the adjustment for the changing cost of education has shifted the identity of the 'biggest loser' to the right.
+Indeed, consider the plight of the agent a = .6.
+Although her real wage has increased, the increased cost of education required to achieve the higher paying job more than offsets the wage gain so that the net welfare change is negative.
+Conversely, agent a = .2 suffers a substantial real wage loss yet enjoys a modest net welfare improvement due to his now lower cost of education.
 A crucial caveat to this second statement is that lower costs of education cannot be recovered if they are sunk.
 In a dynamic framework with unanticipated trade shocks, we therefore would expect to see the burden of increased costs of (potentially mid-career) education manifest in net welfare changes, while education savings would not be realized for the older generations.